 Sign Up For Our Latest Updates

-Copper is said hold a PhD in economics, its price movements containing key information about the U.S. stock market and the economy.
+Copper is said to hold a Ph.D. in economics, its price movements containing key information about the U.S. stock market and the economy.

 With the sharp decline in the metal of late (52-week low, down 17% YTD), many are suggesting this is a negative omen.
 Does the historical record confirm this assertion?
 Let’s take a look.